 Modern building control systems are being optimized by the Internet of Things (IoT) technology devices.
 It is about connected network allowing a better control and monitoring of a building.
-A successful building management system shall be ready for the next generation of SMART Building by designing a future enable infrastructure that allows automated and intelligent processes to automatically control the building’s operations.
+A successful building management system shall be ready for the next generation of SMART Building systems by designing a future enable infrastructure that allows automated and intelligent processes to automatically control the building’s operations.
 The building industry has been investing in Smart Building Technology, that converges building systems seamlessly, as the foundation to produce a rich repository of analytical building data.
 It also adds to the wellness experience through personalized lighting and air quality.
 Heightened safety and health concerns have underscored the need to develop more comprehensive and connected devices and building automation.

-Smart technology can improve the ability of building operations staff to mitigate risks associated with future pandemics or natural disaster events.
+Smart building technology can improve the ability of building operations staff to mitigate risks associated with future pandemics or natural disaster events.

 A well-established IoT solution integrates and manages the following systems:

 - SMART Building: Building Facility

 Facility Infrastructure Assessment Checklist

 Our SMART Building systems team can provide an analysis of the data collected to stakeholders with suggested way forward thoughts to consider for future planning.
 Some basic infrastructure questions your team can provide prior our initial meeting:

 - Have centralized BMS

 - Have a stand-alone CMMS